txt/aa24/docs/syllabus.md

 For big project , students will lose 1 mark per day for late submissions (weekend = 1 day).

+### Remarking policy

+Homeworks can be remarked twice before that grade is finalized (but only if resubmitted in the 2 weeks since first due).

+For all other remark requests, see the lecturer during office hours.

 ## Policies